Tuya's Marriage: Storyline

+Tuya eventually must choose between Senge, whose wife has run away, and who says he will divorce her to marry Tuya, and Baolier, a divorced schoolmate of Tuya who has become wealthy after discovering oil, and who prevails after he promises to place Bater in a nursing home.
+However, Bater feels abandoned and attempts suicide.

 Awards

-The film won the Golden Bear at the 2007 Berlin Film Festival also won the 8th Chinese Film Media Awards for Best Film and Best Actress from Southern Metropolis Daily.
+The film won the Golden Bear at the 2007 Berlin Film Festival as well as the 8th Chinese Film Media Awards for Best Film and Best Actress from Southern Metropolis Daily.

 Critical reception

 The film received generally positive reviews from Western critics.
 The review aggregator Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based on 30 reviews.
 Metacritic reported the film had an average score of 71 out of 100, based on 13 reviews.
+The film was a New York Times Critic's Pick.